MilanVlaski/issue-tracking/README.md

 - [ ] Display login error.
 - [ ] Display register error, in case email is not unique.
 ## Nice to have
 - [ ] Patch and Answer problem functions should appear, wherever a problem is rendered, with Patch only appearing if the problem belongs to the current user.
-To do this, I will need a ProblemDto that has a boolean `mine`.
+To do this, I will need to map to a ProblemDto that has a boolean `mine`.
 - [ ] FEAT: Add date created to answer.
 - [] FEAT: See all engineers, with a count of solved problems, and option to see problems they are working on.
 - [ ] Report problem page should have a logo and app name, of the app the problem relates to